Lysxia/twentyseven/README.md

 Phase 1 uses the maximum estimation from

-- edge orientations and UD slice edge positions;
+- Edge orientations and UD slice edge positions;
-- corner orientations and UD slice edge positions.
+- Corner orientations and UD slice edge positions.

 Phase 2 uses the maximum estimation from

 - Edge permutation;
 - Corner permutation and UD slice edge permutation.

-`twophase` currently solves 200 random cubes (uniformly distributed) in about one minute.
+`twentyseven` currently solves 200 random cubes (uniformly distributed) in about one minute.

 ---